A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Methodology

-First, we filter out non-governance issues and then group the remaining governance issues based on the built governance taxonomy.
-To extract the governance issues, we define a list of keywords for each category in the governance taxonomy according to the collected articles.
-Second, we conduct statistics on governance issues in terms of the status and severity of the issue.
+We filter out non-governance issues and then group the remaining governance issues based on the built governance taxonomy.
+To categorize the governance issues, we extracted keywords for each category in the governance taxonomy according to the collected articles, as shown in \tabref{keywords}.
+We also collect statistics on governance issues in terms of the status and severity of the issue.
 This can reflect what impact governance issues have and how developers handle them.
-Third, we use BERTopic~\cite{grootendorst2022bertopic} as an assistant to help us find common topics.
 Owing to the substantial amount of data acquired, manual analysis poses a significant workload.
-Consequently, we leverage the advanced capabilities of Natural Language Processing (NLP) technology for initial data processing.
-This is followed by a meticulous manual review executed by experts.
-Experts examine the clusters generated by BERTopic and determine the three most significant topics~(Top-3) for each governance category.
+Consequently, we leverage Natural Language Processing (NLP) techniques for initial data processing.
+We employ BERTopic~\cite{grootendorst2022bertopic} as an assistant to group the data and help us find common topics.
+We examine the clusters generated by BERTopic and determine the three most significant topics~(Top-3) by the frequency for each governance category.